How To - Build a High-Quality Full-Duplex AllStar Node for Under $150

 I've been a ham since 1986, an Electrical Engineer since 1993, and a Software Engineer since 1997, but did not start using AllStar until mid-2022.
 I also have extensive experience in Audio Engineering, Recording and Pro-Audio.
 I discovered EchoLink in early 2022, and then soon heard that AllStar was a step up with higher audio quality, lower latency, and more features and flexibility.
 After a little research I found that the nodes on the market – both commercial nodes and DiY designs – were not well documented and lacked basic specifications such as Signal-to-Noise Ratio (SNR).

-I bought a ClearNode in May '22 as it seemed like a popular node with a useful phone app, and spent many hours on ASL-linked repeaters over the next few months.
+I bought a ClearNode in May '22 as it was a popular node with a useful phone app, and spent many hours on ASL-linked repeaters over the next few months.
 The Tx audio from the ClearNode had a noticeable digital whine noise but I didn't pay much attention to it.
-However, I kept hearing reports that there was a buzz on its outgoing audio.
+However, I kept hearing reports that there was a buzz on the outgoing audio.
 Finally a few months later I did some tests and found that its RF receive audio (which goes out to other nodes) was significantly noisier than its RF transmit audio (which only you hear), leading you to believe it sounds reasonably OK when in reality the outgoing audio had a very noticeable buzz and well under 30dB SNR.
 A high-quality node can deliver a SNR of 50–60dB, which is over 100 times higher than the ClearNode (10dB=10x higher, 20dB=100x, …).
 I emailed Node-Ventures in Sept.
 '22 and Gerry suggested a ferrite filter on the power supply cable, and moving the node around to different rooms, but nothing made any significant difference.

 I then heard from another node maker who uses the SA818 RF Module that the ClearNode PCB design is known for being noisy and was not properly optimized with RF shielding and filtering.
 (Maybe Node-Ventures has fixed that now but I continue to hear the same buzz/whine on the signals of many ClearNode users.)
 I've heard that other nodes using the SA818 have done a better job, but by then I was much more familiar with AllStar & ASL and it was time to build my own node.
 I also wanted to try Full-Duplex on AllStar as I knew it would be a game-changing feature, and as I have always been an advocate of open-source software I did not want to continue to support any node makers who use closed-source software.